Yusei Kikuchi can’t find the plate, but Astros find his pitches in 11-2 drubbing of Mariners

 In 67 starts with Seattle, he has a 15-23 record with a 4.95 ERA.
 He has 29 quality starts of six-plus innings and three runs or fewer allowed and 33 outings of five innings or less.

-It seems unfathomable for the Mariners to exercise the club option negotiated by agent Scott Boras for Kikuchi, which is for not for one seasons but the 2022-2025 seasons with annual salary of $16.5 million – a four-season total of $66 million.
+It seems unfathomable for the Mariners to exercise the club option negotiated by agent Scott Boras for Kikuchi, which is not for one season but the 2022-2025 seasons with an annual salary of $16.5 million – a four-season total of $66 million.
 Seattle has three days after the World Series to make that decision.

 If the Mariners decline to exercise the option, it becomes a one-year player option for 2022 at $13 million.
 Kikuchi has five days after the World Series to exercise that option, or decline it and become a free agent.